Vikento/MyShopBlock/README.md

 ![Module My Stock ](https://github.com/Vikento/MyShopBlock/blob/master/media/Block_creation/My_Stock_module_1.gif?raw=true)

   - To get access to more information on the item it is possible to click on the item (ITEM ID - PRIMARY KEY // first column).
 It will open the second module : **"Item Information"**.
 If you want to update information, you can click on the second or the third column.
 It will open a window with summary information of the items.
-  - The items are classify ordered by the creation.
+  - The items are ordered by the creation order.
 It is not possible for now to order by alphabetic order.
+It will be a feature if requested
   - You can chose the fields of your need.
 To avoid table not adapted the name and information of the items were limited and truncated.
 It will write 10 chars if you have not changed anything .
 It is possible to change the numbner of char keep to have optimized view of your table changing the default value of **"NUNBER_OF_CHAR_SEEN_IN_STOCK_PER_COLL"** .
 This constant is in the file `myConstClass.js` :
     ```javascript
         // change the value to the number of char you want to print in the table